O-X-L/ansible-webui/docs/source/usage/troubleshooting.rst

 **Problem**:

-* This should never happen if you are running a release version (*AW_ENV=prod*) and did not already run migrations manually.
+* This should never happen if you are running a release version and did not already run migrations manually.

 * Make sure you set the :code:`AW_DB` env-var correctly before running the migrations.